-Men have a greater risk for coronary artery disease and are more likely to have heart attacks earlier in life than women.
-Women’s risk for heart disease increases after menopause (typically 10 years later than men), and cardiovascular diseases are the most common cause of death and disability in women in the U.S.
+Men have a greater risk for coronary artery disease overall, and are more likely to have heart attacks earlier in life than women.
+However, women's risk for heart disease increases after menopause (typically 10 years later than men), and cardiovascular diseases are the most common cause of death and disability in women in the U.S.

 African-Americans have the highest risk of heart disease in part due to their high rates of severe high blood pressure as well as diabetes and obesity.